build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 | ToC |
 |-----|

-This is the first of a 3-part series:
+This is the first of a three-part series:

 | SeriesToC |
 |-----------|